CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

 6. [Custom JavaScript file to hide ReactJS code](#delete-map-file-in-reactjs)
 7. [Conclusion](#conclusion)

-## 1.Introduction <a name="introduction"></a>
+## 1. Introduction <a name="introduction"></a>

 I am assuming that you have developed a `ReactJS` application using `create-react-app` (CLI tool for setting up a boilerplate setup to make React apps.)or your own `webpack` configuration and also deployed it in some hosting platform like Netlify, Vercel, Heroku, Azure, AWS etc.
-But have you ever opened your website and in developers tool of your browser, have you ever checked the source tab of it.
+But have you ever opened your website and in the developers tool of your browser, have you ever checked the source tab of it?
 If not!
-Please go to your website and check whether your `ReactJS` codes are visible to public or not like below.
+Please go to your website and check whether your `ReactJS` codes are visible to the public or not like below.

 ![codeinbrowser](https://capscode-website.github.io/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/1.JPG)

-If you have your code visible like this, then you are in the correct place in this Planet to hide your `ReactJS` codes.
+If you have your code visible like this, then you are in the correct place on this Planet to hide your `ReactJS` codes.
-By the end of this blog post I will show you what are the different possible ways to hide the `ReactJS` codes in production environment and their advantages/ disadvantages.
+By the end of this article, I will show you what are the different possible ways to hide the `ReactJS` codes in a production environment and their advantages/ disadvantages.

-If you already know how to hide the `ReactJS` codes what I would recommend you to have a glance at this blog and the other possible ways and let me know in the comment whether you are knowing that or not.
+If you already know how to hide the `ReactJS` codes, I would recommend you to have a glance at this blog and the other possible ways and let me know in the comment whether you are knowing that or not.

-## 2.What makes your `ReactJS` source code visible in the browser <a name="map-file-in-reactjs"></a>
+## 2. What makes your `ReactJS` source code visible in the browser <a name="map-file-in-reactjs"></a>

 ---

-Its map files, but what are they ?
+It's map files, but what are they?

-**_If you are in hurry to remove only hide your reactjs code from production then go to next topic [Hide your ReactJS Code](#env-file-in-reactjs)_**
+**_If you are in a hurry to remove only hide your ReactJS code from production then go to next topic [Hide your ReactJS Code](#env-file-in-reactjs)_**

-When you are building reactjs code, babel converts `JSX` into the native `JavaScript` code (minified `JavaScript` file) which is difficult to debug **withing your components** when any error comes, so webpack and babel creates a map file (map files are JSON blob which are non readable by Humans).
+When you are building ReactJS code, babel converts `JSX` into the native `JavaScript` code (minified `JavaScript` file) which is difficult to debug **within your components** when any error comes, so `Webpack` and `Babel` create a map file (map files are JSON blob which is non-readable by Humans).

 A `sourcemap` is a mapping between the generated/transpiled/minified `JavaScript` file and one or more original source files.
 The main purpose of `sourcemaps` is to aid debugging.
-Basically, if there’s an error in the generated code file, the map can tell you the original source file location.
+If there’s an error in the generated code file, the map can tell you the original source file location.

 Now back to the code,

 We run `npm run build` command to create a build folder of your `ReactJS` app which we deploy to run our application in Production.

-Have you ever checked what this build folder consists of ?
+Have you ever checked what this build folder consists of?
-Build folder consists of the minified version of you `ReactJS` application which includes HTML, CSS, and JavaScript files.
+Build folder consists of the minified version of your `ReactJS` application which includes HTML, CSS, and JavaScript files.
 It also includes `map` files.

-**Please check you map files inside build\static\js.**
+**Please check your map files inside build\static\js.**

 ![image of map files](https://capscode-website.github.io/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/2.JPG)

-NOTE : if you deploy this build file then your code will be visible in the browser. so you can delete the map files manually and then deploy the build folder, but that's not the correct way of doing so and thats not the way any developer likes to do.
+>NOTE: if you deploy this build file then your code will be visible in the browser. so you can delete the map files manually and then deploy the build folder, but that's not the correct way of doing so and that's not the way any developer likes to do.

 In your localhost (dev environment) webpack auto generates the `sourcemap` files so that you can see the line numbers of the error(if any) in your code

-So, without wasting time, lets begin
+So, without wasting time, let's begin

 Here are different ways for hiding your `ReactJS` code from browsers,